The pandemic affected everyone’s lives. It shifted both how we work and how we think about work. But did the pandemic really change everything?

 The five drivers do hold up ‘after’ the pandemic, with some updated language to better reflect the shifts in today’s world of work.
 Check out the refreshed five drivers below, from our article in Workforce Architecture, Challenge Factory’s digital magazine and research exchange.

 Interested in more great Workforce Architecture content?
-Become a free member of our community to access the first free issue, or choose from one of our subscription plans to access all the magazine issues and our exclusive subscriber features.
+Become a free member of our community to access all issues of the magazine.

 So, here’s an important ‘flip’ to keep in mind: The pandemic didn’t actually change everything.